 - The location of the incision

-We give “7 Tips to Getting Your Breast Implants Size Right” in our e-Book A Girlfriend’s Guide to Breast Augmentation and I have previously blogged about my advice with regard to silicone vs. saline.
+We give “7 Tips to Getting Your Breast Implants Size Right” in our e-Book A Girlfriend’s Guide to Breast Augmentation, and I have previously blogged about my advice concerning silicone vs. saline.
 So, I thought today I would give my opinion about implant position with regards to the pectoralis (chest) muscle.

 Shifting to “Over the Muscle”

 Growing up in plastic surgery, I was always an ” under the muscle ” kind of guy.
 But in the last five to seven years since the return of silicone implants, I am doing more breast augmentations with the implants placed on top of the muscle.
 By “on top of the muscle,” I mean that the implant is positioned between the chest muscle and the breast tissue itself, which is known as a subglandular placement, versus a submuscular placement, which is when the implant is positioned under the chest muscles.

 2 Reasons the Muscle Is Important

 What determines where we place the implant?
 Glad you asked.
 The chest muscle generally serves two purposes with regards to the implant.
 It provides additional soft tissue coverage, and it can help shape the upper portion of the breasts.

 The first is pretty simple.
-In women with very little of their own breast tissue, we want to place as much tissue as possible over the implant so that it will look as natural as possible, and not like an implant.
+In women with very little natural breast tissue, we want to place as much as possible over the implant so that it will look as natural as possible, and not like an implant.
 With women who have little or no breast tissue, it can be quite a challenge to make their breasts not look like an implant – because that is almost all there is.
 So, if we placed their breast implants on top of the muscles, they would probably look like two round objects, sort of like half coconuts.
 Certainly not the look most women want.
 (You can learn more about what happens during implant placement from the American Society of Plastic Surgeons.)